anjrew/shutterstock_scroll/README.md

 This is a mobile application that gets images from the Shutterstock api with infinate scroll functionality.
 The user can view a larger image when the use clicks on an image.

-- To make an application that scrolls though images on the Shutterstock image platform.
-With the amount of images on the Shutterstock platform it would be impractical and almost impossible to download all the image data from the Shutterstock database.
+- With the amount of images on the Shutterstock platform it would be impractical and almost impossible to download all the image data from the Shutterstock database.

 - The solution is to get a small selection of the most recent images and display them.